Lots of people have jumped on the Instant Pot bandwagon and you know I’m one of them.

 How Do I Slow Cook in My Instant Pot?

-First you select the slow cooker function button then adjust the cook time in minutes with the + and – buttons.
+First, you select the slow cooker function button then adjust the cooking time in minutes with the + and – buttons.

 You can adjust the temperature with the adjust button (less/normal/more).

 What Venting Setting Should I Use to Slow Cook in My Instant Pot?